openshift-eng/elliott/README.md

 ## Why you may be here...

-1. You need the Continuous Delivery team to build a new image as part of OCP.
+1. You need the Automated Release Tooling team to build a new image as part of OCP.
-Action: Just open an issue and assign Justin Pierce as the owner.
+Action: Clone our [template JIRA issue](https://jira.coreos.com/browse/ART-85) under the ART board.
+If you're unable to do that, email us at aos-team-art@redhat.com

 2. You need to make a change to an image built for OCP (e.g. changing the name of image built for OCP).
 Action: Feel free to open a PR against the image metadata you want to change.
 Or just open an issue.
 In either case,